vestrel00/contacts-android/howto/howto-query-contacts-advanced.md

 > For a broader, and more native Contacts app like query, use the `BroadQuery` API.
 > For more info, read [How do I get a list of contacts in the simplest way?](/howto/howto-query-contacts.md).

+> If you want to query Data directly instead of Contacts, read [How do I get a list of specific data kinds?](/howto/howto-query-specific-data-kinds.md)

 ## An advanced query

 To retrieve the first 5 contacts (including only the contact id, display name, and phone numbers in